SEKOIA-IO/documentation/docs/integration/develop_integration/overview.md

 ### Usecase 3.
 You want to create a new automation

 !!! warning
-    Please note that all automations are available in the public library of Sekoia SOC platform.
-Other customers of Sekoia can access your automation module.
-We are still working on the implementation of private automations.
+    Please note that all automations are available in the public library of the Sekoia SOC platform, making them accessible to other Sekoia customers.
+We are currently working on implementing private automations.

 #### Step 1.
 Understand the general concepts